Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes: The semi-discrete analysis framework applied to a three-process problem inspired by EAMv1

 A three-process problem and two coupling schemes were analyzed that corresponded to the coupling of dust emissions, dry removal, and turbulence mixing in the original EAMv1 and the revised coupling scheme proposed in the Part I paper.
-The semi-discrete analysis revealed that the original and revised coupling schemes have the same forms of leading-order error for the emissions and turbulent mixing, while the magnitude of the local truncation error in dry removal is smaller in the revised scheme, providing a justification to adopt the revised coupling in EAMv1.
+The semi-discrete analysis revealed that the original and revised coupling schemes have the same forms of leading-order error for the emissions and turbulent mixing, while the magnitude of the local truncation error in dry removal is smaller in the revised scheme.
+Assuming it is useful, especially in the long run, to address different error sources in EAM separately, this result provides a justification to adopt the revised coupling in EAMv1.
 The analysis also revealed that the local truncation error of the dry removal process in the original EAMv1 corresponds to an overestimation of the dry removal rate.
 This result, combined with the EAMv1 results presented in \citet{FengY_2022_JAMES_dust_in_EAMv1} and the Part I paper, suggests that the sequential splitting of emissions, dry removal, and turbulent mixing is likely an important contributor to the overestimated dry removal in dust source regions in the original EAMv1.

 While the error analysis framework is presented in the context of discussions on the dust life cycle in EAMv1, using the framework as done in this work is much more general.
 For one, such a framework can be used to analyze coupling methods beyond the two schemes discussed here and in Part I as well as numerical coupling problems involving more than three processes.
 Additionally, because many applications rely on low order coupling methods such as those discussed here, this paper shows how such a framework can be used to inform choices of coupling approaches in areas beyond atmospheric climate, including hydrology, fusion, reactive flow modeling, and many others.
 As such, the authors plan to use the framework to help further reduce splitting errors in EAM and other applications.